spielmanlab/spielmanlab.github.io/content/project/introevol/index.md

 #### Week of 4/20/20: All lectures are OPTIONALLY LIVE
++ *To ensure timely classes without disruption, Zoom meetings will be LOCKED no later than 11:10 am, but possibly sooner.* They will still be recorded and posted after class.
 + Lecture videos and associated materials
   + Pathogen evolution and phylodynamics: [Video] and [slides](slides/slides_pathogens.pdf).
   + Phylogenetics and evolutionary origins of SARS-CoV-2: Video